 Many instructors asked for a way to detect plagiarism, so we added a "similarity checker" feature that finds similar program submissions among students in a class, and highlights similarities (like Stanford's MOSS program).

 However, we also encourage instructors to focus on preventing plagiarism in the first place, by reducing a student's temptation.
-Thus, we also released a zyLab "signature" feature.
-A signature is a compact representation of a student's history of effort with a zyLab.
+Thus, we also released a zyLab "coding trail" feature.
+A coding trail is a compact representation of a student's history of effort with a zyLab.
 Seeing that the system is recording effort, and knowing instructors can see such effort, students may be less likely to plan on copy-pasting another student's code (or code written by a "tutor" from those nice student websites).

-zyLabs now display a signature of work just below the student's code output (in Develop mode) or the Submit button (in Submit mode):
+zyLabs now display a coding trail of work just below the student's code output (in Develop mode) or the Submit button (in Submit mode):

-Below is a signature for one student working on a zyLab:
+Below is a coding trail for one student working on a zyLab:

 The above student started on 3/26 (March 26) on Thursday (R).

 - Each "-" indicates a develop run, meaning the zyLab is configured for students to code in the zyBook, and the student ran their code in the zyBook with their own input values.

 - Each "|" indicates a submission, meaning the student submitted their code for grading against the zyLab's test cases.
 The | is followed by the score that code received, so |5 means the submit earned 5 points.